-The Tech Week 2019 Activity Sheets have everything you need to get you and your students involved in Tech Week.
 This includes ideas for fun classroom activities covering a wide range of ages and ability levels.
-Don’t forget to Register you activities as Tech Week Events to let others in your school and community know that your students are participating.
+Don’t forget to register your activities as Tech Week Events to let others in your school and community know that your students are participating.

 Bebras: Mini-Challenge for Primary Level

 Everyone can do it – as the tasks can be answered without prior knowledge about computational thinking or information and communication technology.
-The aim of Bebras is to get students all over the world excited about computing.
+Try it and get your students excited about computing!

-As an introduction, the organisation provides the Bebras Mini-Challenge which enables students to solve a sample Informatics-based task and compete against time.
-The online contest is open to all ages of learners and we definitely encourage you to join!
+As an introduction, Bebras provides the Bebras Mini-Challenge that allows students to solve a sample of informatics-based task and compete against time.
+It is open to all ages of learners and we definitely encourage you to join!